 How Alcohol Affects Serotonin

-Alcohol causes an artificial spike in serotonin levels, which crash during alcohol withdrawal.
-As we will see, this is significant because many antidepressants work by amplifying the effects of serotonin.
+Alcohol causes an artificial spike in serotonin levels, which crash during withdrawal.
+As we will see, this is significant because many of these medications work by amplifying the effects of serotonin.

-Because of biochemical individuality, different people respond to alcohol in different ways.
-For people who become addicted to alcohol, the effects of prolonged alcohol exposure can become very severe:
+Because of biochemical individuality, different people respond to this substance in different ways.
+For people who become addicted, the effects of prolonged drinking can become very severe:

 - High blood pressure